The “Akinada Tobishima Kaido” is named after comparing the islands in the Seto Inland Sea to stepping stones that cross the garden.

 We recommend drop-by areas such as the Sannose port town of Shimokamagari Island, which flourished as a port of call for Joeson envoys and Sankin-kotai daimyo, and the Mitarai district of Osakishimojima, where traditional buildings remain.

 What is the “Akinada Tobishima Kaido”?

-Ocean Road connects the islands of stepping stones with a connecting bridge
+Ocean Road connects the "stepping stones" islands with a bridge

-The Sanose district (Shimokamagari Island) where you can feel history and culture
+The Sanose port town (Shimokamagari Island), feel history and culture

 A port that flourished as a sea checkpoint